Comox Valley Sewer Service Liquid Waste Management Plan

-- Have the authority to provide input and recommendations to the Steering Committee on matters pertaining to the LWMP.
+- Provide input and recommendations to the Steering Committee on matters pertaining to the LWMP.

-Meetings will be expected to occur both on an ongoing basis (for example, monthly, quarterly or at key milestones) and as required to address pressing LWMP process issues that arise.
-It is expected that at least five to ten committee meetings will be held over the course of the LWMP process.
+Meetings will occur on an ongoing basis (for example, monthly, quarterly or at key milestones) and as required to address pressing LWMP process issues that arise.
+It is expected that at least 5 to 10 committee meetings will be held over the course of the LWMP process.
+Committee members will be entitled to claim an honorarium of $125 per meeting.
 PAC meetings will normally be held at the CVRD offices during business hours.
 The committee members will also be expected to participate in public consultation activities, which may include separate meetings, open houses or less formal gatherings.